aglaenze/COMSOL/README.md

 - PhotonConversionRatio.C: to draw the proportion of photons that converted in the detector as a function of the thickness of the detector, and compare it to the theoretical calculation using the cross section (not found! --> find the cross section of photon at 5.9keV in Ar to finish this)

+- _Utils.C contains a few useful functions and _Data.C contains data for ZZBOT to compare with simulations